b-pardi/pyQCM/README.md

 ### Figure 1 - pyQCM-BraTaDio UI for reference
 ![Figure 1 - pyQCM-BraTaDio UI for reference](https://iili.io/J7rm8Wg.png)
+### Figure 1 - pyQCM-BraTaDio UI for reference
+(1) Initialization conditions, (2) selection of frequencies and dissipation for data mining, visualization, and modeling, (3) interactive plotting options for data range selection, and (4) selection of plotting options and modeling.

 ## File Information (1)
 - To select the data file to analyze, simply click the select data file button.